 When users trade with an educator or a trading group, questions sometimes arise about charts that do not precisely match the charts of others in the group.
 Here are some possible causes:

-1. One party is using a broker data source and the other is using data from a subscription data source like IQFeed or DTNMA.
-Read the support article Brokers Data vs. other Feeds to understand the differences between broker supplied data and IQFeed or DTNMA.
+- One party is using a broker data source (such as Interactive Broker) and the other is using data from a subscription data source like IQFeed or DTNMA.
+Read the support article Brokers Data vs. other Feeds to understand the added value of having a true tick by tick data source such as IQFeed or DTNMA.

-4. One party is using a time independent chart (e.g. Volume Bars) and the other uses a time-based chart (e.g. a 5-Minute chart.
-For example, a 5000 Volume bar chart with a start time of 9:30am, may not start right at 9:30am because each candlestick in the chart will not start and stop based on the time.
-Hypothetically, if a 5000 Volume bar starts at 9:29:59 and requires 30 seconds to complete that require volume, the next bar will start at 9:30:29.
+- One party is using a time independent chart (e.g. Volume Bars) and the other uses a time-based chart (e.g. a 5-Minute chart.
+For example, a 5000 Volume bar chart with a start time of 9:30 AM, may not start right at 9:30 AM because each candlestick in the chart will not start and stop based on the time.
+Hypothetically, if a 5000 Volume bar starts at 9:29:59 and requires 30 seconds to complete that requires volume, the next bar will start at 9:30:29.
 In this case, the chart will differ from a time-based chart where bars are timed to start precisely at fixed intervals.
 See this related Help Desk Article to learn more about how periodicity effects indicators that rely on time.

 IMPORTANT